Seminar Theatre Morley

 Ian Fishwick, Chief Executive, The AdEPT Technology Group

-Across a landscape of changing behaviours, demands and expectations of customers who have become used to the convenience of digital technologies, and the focus on the delivery of cost savings that are largely dependent on digital transformation, Capita’s panel session explores both the technologies that provide new ways of delivering council services and more importantly, how to ensure that you are organised for success.
+Across a landscape of changing behaviours, demands and expectations of customers who have become used to the convenience of digital technologies, and the focus on the delivery of cost savings that are largely dependent on digital transformation, our panel session explores the technology that provides new ways of delivering council services

 Themes to be covered: